Susmita has been a professional writer and teacher since 2005.

 She won the Winchester Writer’s Festival Memoir Prize in 2016 and her novel, The Normal State of Mind (Parthian/Bee Books) was longlisted for the Words to Screen Prize at the Mumbai Association of Moving Images (MAMI) festival in India.
 She has been shortlisted for, and won, numerous prizes and awards and her work has been commissioned by magazines and for BBC Radio 4.

 Currently, she is working on her second novel.
-She lectures in Contemporary Fiction on the Masters Programme at Winchester University, facilitates writing for young people at the Mayflower Young Writers workshops (an ACE funded ArtfulScribe project), and is a mentor supporting BAME writers for the Middle Way Mentoring project.
+She teaches short fiction at Winchester University, facilitates writing for young people with ArtfulScribe (an ACE funded project), and is a mentor supporting global majority writers for the Middle Way Mentoring project.

 She also leads workshops at festivals, guest lectures at universities and has judged many short story competitions.
 She was writer-in-residence for The Word Factory, London in 2021.